-Slovenia: 400MEUR for ten new hydro power plants at Sava River12.
-March 2014. / SEE Energy News
+Slovenia: 400MEUR for ten new hydro power plants at Sava River, SEE Energy News

 Economic Committee of Slovenian Government debated on plan of ten new hydro power plants construction in the middle course of the Slovenian part of the Sava River, and the government will finally made decision on it this week.
 Urban plans for three first hydro power plants (Suhadol, Trbovlje and Renke) have been drafted, for whose construction is necessary to provide 400 MEUR.